 Once the template is created, the scrip/MF names in the contract note/bill need to be mapped to the names in MProfit the first time and voila, all your data is in.
 I was wary of doing it correctly for all my previous transactions, but it checks for duplicates, so no worries about entering same data twice.
 The only problem I faced was in importing slightly older records, as it recognises only the latest / recent template.

-For other corporate actions like merger/demerger, split, bonus, dividend payout/reinvestment, adding the details is straightforward, but has to be done manually, which I found the biggest pain.
-This is unlike the ET tracker or valueresearchonline, which show these as pending actions and once you give the go-ahead, automatically update the portfolio to reflect the changed status.
+For other corporate actions like merger/demerger, split, bonus, dividend payout/reinvestment, adding the details is straightforward, but has to be done manually, which I found the biggest pain while using MProfit.
+This is unlike the ET tracker or Value Research, which show these as pending actions and once you give the go-ahead, automatically update the portfolio to reflect the changed status.

-The report generation feature is quite good and comprehensive, with six major types of reports, each having a further 10-15 sub-reports, though I’ve not yet checked out all of them.
-The data is presented in a nice and neat format and it was fun playing around with the data to generate different reports.
+The report generation feature in MProfit is quite good and comprehensive, with six major types of reports, each having a further 10-15 sub-reports, though I’ve not yet checked out all of them.
+The data is presented in a nice and neat format and it was fun playing around with the data to generate different reports, particularly for Capital Gains.